andy-maier/cookiecutter-python/README.rst

   Python environment that has previously been activated by the user.
 * Use of Tox for running make for checking and testing in a number of virtual Python environments created by Tox.
-* Use of Travis CI (for Linux and MacOS) & Appveyor CI (for Windows and Cygwin) for running make for checking and testing each push or pull request in a subset of the complete set of Python environments.
+* Use of GitHub Actions as a CI system on Linux, MacOS, Windows.
 * Use of Sphinx for generating documentation for the Python package, that is ready to be published on ReadTheDocs.
 * Use of coveralls for reporting and comparing test coverage.